pdennis/facebase/readme.md

 Ensure you have the necessary rights to use and store facial data, and always use this system responsibly and ethically.

+## Bonus script

+I added a script called videoexploder.py here.
+To use it, you'll need to install ffmpeg and yt-dlp

+on a Mac with homebrew, that would be `brew install ffmpeg` and `brew install yt-dlp`.

+What it's for is, if you'd like to search an online video to see if somebody appears in it (say, a CSPAN committee hearing and you're tryin to confirm attendance) you can enter the link of the video.
+The script will download it and explode it into images of every 2 seconds of video.
+You can then use the other scripts in this repo to search for the person you're trying to find (or not find, such as it may be).